thomasesmith/vw-car-net-api/README.md

   }
 }
 ````
->You can also JUST honk the horn, by changing "lights" to "false" in your submitted JSON payload, or you can JUST flash the lights, by changing "horn" to "false".
+>You can also JUST honk the horn, by changing "lights" to "false" (no quotation marks) in your submitted JSON payload, or you can JUST flash the lights, by changing "horn" to "false" (no quotation marks).

 ### Stop Charging
 #### Request